elemprod/lptask/examples/README.md

     - Switch presses are debounced for a configurable time period.
     - Switch holds are also detected.
     - A switch event callback is made on switch status change detectionn.

+# POSIX Example Project

+./POSIX/test/

+The test project is designed to be compiled and ran on a POSIX system (Linux, OSX or Windows using Cygwin) whihc has the GCC toolchain available.
+The project is mainly meant to be used for testing of the scheduler library with long running tasks.
+A POSIX system typically wouldn't the need the small memory footprint benefits offered by the scheduler library.

+Build:

+Run make from a console inside the project directory to build the project.

+Usage:

+./build/sched_test

+To save the results to logging file use:

+./build/sched_test | tee log.txt

+The test runs for 7 days before stopping.